 I’ve found it best just to be very frank with them:

 We’re going to get a tree on __________ (date), then we’re going to decorate it on _______ (date) and we’re going to be watching our favorite Christmas movie on ______ (date).
 We’ll look at Christmas lights on Christmas Eve, and we’re going to have a family game of Settlers of Catan on Christmas day.
 I expect you to be present on all those days and Christmas day.
 We will be keeping our phones turned off as much as possible during those times.

 Be content that they are there.

-Chipping in around the house is important for children of all ages, but especially for teens who are figuring out how they fit in.
-Everyone has an innate desire to belong; when they have chores, they know that if they don’t do them, the household would suffer.
+Chipping in around the house is essential for children of all ages, but especially for teens who are figuring out how they fit in.
+Everyone has an innate desire to belong; when they have chores, they know that if they don’t do them, the household will suffer.
 Yes, they will complain, because they don’t see how much they need to be needed.
 But stick with it.

 It’s the same with planning out the holidays.
 Include them.
 Include them in the decision making of what traditions take place.
 Include them in deciding who takes care of which holiday chores.
 Give them tasks to accomplish through the holidays; making cookies, prepping veggies for the meal, or dropping off packages at the post office.

 Being involves not only gives them a sense of belonging but builds confidence and give them a feeling of maturing.

 Free Decluttering Chart!

 Join over 33,203 subscribers and participate in the Yearly Decluttering Challenge: Declutter 2018 Items in 2018!